nberlette/moos/README.md

 ## Overview

+**`moos`** — pronounced _"moose"_ — is a small collection of memory-optimized string types for Rust, implementing small string optimization (SSO) techniques and copy-on-write (COW) semantics to minimize heap allocations and improve the performance of string operations.

-The **moos** crate (pronounced _"moose"_) is a collection of low-level string types designed for use in `no_std` environments, with a focus on performance and memory efficiency, while providing a rich set of features and interoperability with common string types in Rust.
+Designed for use in `no_std` environments, `moos` prioritizes performance, memory efficiency, and interoperability with common Rust string types.
+It is ideal for applications where memory usage is a concern, such as embedded systems or real-time applications.

 ## Usage